bogyz123/codebox/README.md

 # Codebox

 is a a text/code sharing website.
 It serves a similar purpose as Pastebin, providing a platform for users to upload, edit or delete their paste.
+(Abandoned)